LW2904/fastify/docs/Server.md

 + `object`: a standard Pino [options object](https://github.com/pinojs/pino/blob/c77d8ec5ce/docs/API.md#constructor).
 This will be passed directly to the Pino constructor.
 If the following properties are not present on the object, they will be added accordingly:
     * `genReqId`: a synchronous function that will be used to generate identifiers for incoming requests.
 The default function generates sequential identifiers.
     * `level`: the minimum logging level.
 If not set, it will be set to `'info'`.
     * `serializers`: a hash of serialization functions.
-By default, serializers are added for `req` (incoming request objects), `res` (outgoing response objets), and `err` (standard `Error` objects).
+By default, serializers are added for `req` (incoming request objects), `res` (outgoing response objects), and `err` (standard `Error` objects).
 When a log method receives an object with any of these properties then the respective serializer will be used for that property.
 For example:
         ```js
         fastify.get('/foo', function (req, res) {
           req.log.info({req}) // log the serialized request object